-As the sole designer for CuraviGo, I was in charge of all facets of this project, including discovery research, project management, software and hardware design, gathering feedback and data, as well as iterative changes and updates.
+As the Product Manager and Designer for CuraviGo, I was in charge of all facets of this project, including discovery research, project management, software and hardware design, gathering feedback and data, as well as iterative changes and updates.

 Curavi Go